thibaultcha/TweetStats/README.md

 # TweetStats

 Assignment for the Software Quality course at ECE Paris 2013 with Lom Hillah.
 Show trends of keywords related to a given brand.
+Especially useful to measure the impact of a social media campaign.

 ![screenshot](screens/demo.png)

 - [Requirements Specifications](https://github.com/thibaultCha/TweetStats/wiki/Requirements-Specifications)
 - [Design Specifications]()

+## Structure

+- `TweetStats/`: source code
+- `app/`: native installer
+- `screens/`: screenshots for the wiki

 ## Instructions for installation